 New Contract Credit Course Proposals

-New course proposals will first be reviewed by the SEIE Curriculum Committee for completeness of information supplied and compliance with the general criteria.
+New course proposals will first be reviewed by the SEIE Curriculum Committee for completeness of information supplied and compliance with the general criteria (as listed in the above table).
 Upon approval, a suitable course number will be determined and the proposal will be forwarded to the appropriate Department(s) for signature.

 SEIE requires at least six to eight weeks for a course to be reviewed and approved.
 Only after approval is communicated, should publicity mentioning CEU or academic credit from SSU be disseminated to your prospective students.

 During the process, you may be asked to submit additional information or to make changes to bring your proposal into compliance with guidelines.
 New course proposals should include: